We encourage all users to use the built-in video overlays as described here.

 8. Next, select the Video codec tab, ensure the Video checkbox is checked.
 The codec should be selected as H-264, and Bitrate and Quality should be left as Not Used, and Frame Rate should be set to Same as source.

 9. Next, move to the Audio codec tab.
-As the video files from your Blueye Pioneer does not include any audio, the Audio checkbox can be left unchecked.
+As the video files from your Blueye drone does not include any audio, the Audio checkbox can be left unchecked.

 10. Finally, in the Subtitles tab check the Subtitles checkbox, as well as the Overlay subtitles on the video checkbox.
 Click the Create button to save your transcoding configuration.